uhuruhashimoto/meditation-device/README.md

 This repository contains starter code for the Arduino prototype of the Zenimal group meditation device.

-# Hardware
+## Hardware
 - MKR Zero Board
 - USBC cable that can carry data
-- microSD card
+- microSD card, FAT16 or FAT32 formatted

-# Arduino Setup
+## Arduino Setup
 1. Install Arduino SDK (IDE, terminal, and reference documentation)
 	1. On Linux: use `yay` to install packages `1-3` from the `aur`
     2. On Mac/Windows: install manually